Dell Precision 7000 Coffee Lake i7 15.6" Laptop w/ 1TB SSD for $1,699

 Please close this dialog and try and again

-That's a savings of $2,089 off list price.
+That's $2,089 off list and the best deal we could find.
 Buy Now at Dell Small Business

-That's $1,220 off and the lowest price we could find.
-Buy Now at Dell Small Business
+That's $279 off and the lowest price we could find.
+Buy Now at Dell Home

 That's $190 off and the best price we could find.
 Buy Now at Walmart